defenseunicorns/uds-rke2-image-builder/packer/nutanix/README.md

 ## Building the Image

-Assuming you have setup your variables in a `.auto.pkrvars.hcl` file, you should be able to use the below `make` targets for building the image:
+Assuming you have setup your variables in a `.auto.pkrvars.hcl` file, you should be able to use the below `make` targets for building the image and publishing to your active Nutanix environment:

 ```console
 # Build the image using your variables file